MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 ### New Policies

-- [iOS] Enable Web Inspector and add a new token (webinspector) of disabled features policy to disable it.
-Previously Web Inspector was disabled in Stable versions, but it is now enabled for general web site debugging and troubleshooting purposes.
+- [iOS] Enable Web Inspector and add a new token (`webinspector`) of disabled features policy to disable it.
+Previously Web Inspector was disabled in Stable versions, but it's now enabled for general web site debugging and troubleshooting purposes.

 ### Enhancements

 - [iOS] General enhancements to NTLMSSO policies to make it more useful, added support for 407 proxy auth challenges.
 - [iOS] Re-sign-in prompts and banners are changed to "re-verify account" for clarity.
-These prompts and banners remind a user to verify their account by re-inputting a password and refresh underlying tokens to keep account state healthy.
+These prompts and banners remind a user to verify their account by reinputting a password and refresh underlying tokens to keep account state healthy.
 - [iOS] Clear opened tabs data when signing out of Microsoft Entra ID if clear data is chosen.

 ## Version 128.0.2739.34 (Android): August 19, 2024